 Traits of Yin Yoga

-Connective tissue is the focus — While most yoga practices will stretch and strengthen the muscles, yin yoga is going to bring the stretch into deeper connective tissue.
+- Focuses on the connective tissues of the body: While most yoga practices will stretch and strengthen the muscles, yin yoga is going to bring the stretch into deeper connective tissue.
 Stimulating deeper tissue like fascia is meant to cause energetic benefits through-out the body and can help to improve tissue elasticity along with joint mobility.

-It is rooted in Eastern philosophy — Ancient Chinese and Indian cultures had similar philosophical concepts which yin yoga incorporates into the practice.
+- Rooted in Eastern philosophy: Ancient Chinese and Indian cultures had similar philosophical concepts, which yin yoga incorporates into the practice.
 For example, both cultures believed in a system of energies within the body and had a similar understanding of meditation accompanied by a physical practice and breathwork.

 Yin yoga is best for those who want to: